Teacher Survival BINGO Cards - Print Free or Customize

 - Printed Players: Print PDF bingo cards and physically write on the cards.

-- Hybrid Play: Choose any combination above.
-For example, caller can be either Printed or Virtual.
-And players can be Printed or Virtual or a mix of both.
+- Hybrid Mode: Pick any combination above.
+For instance, caller can be either Offline or Digital.
+And players can be Offline or Digital or a combo of both.

 Step-By-Step:

-- Start by saving the Teacher Survival BINGO PDF by clicking on the "Print" button above.
+- Start by getting the Teacher Survival BINGO PDF by clicking on the "Print" button above.

 - Open the PDF and print a hard copy.

 - Distribute one card per player.
-For marking, you can use pens.
-Crayons cost the least.
+For marking, you can use crayons.
+Crayons are the cheapest.

-- The caller starts the game by randomly pulling an item from the call list and saying it to everyone.
+- The caller starts the game by randomly pulling an item from the call list and calling out it to everyone.

 This Teacher Survival BINGO Cards Game contains following Words or Phrases: Took a walk, Cancelled a quiz, Graded with music on, Listened to my favorite song omw home, Said "NO" without feeling guilty, Ate Chocolate, Drank Coffee, Had a real lunch, Did NOT check emails after contractual hours, Daydreamed about summer plans, Shared a laugh with a colleague, Asked a coworker how THEY are doing, Modified a lesson to make it easier on EVRYONE, Gave students extra time on an assignment, Took three deep breaths before class, Used a mindfulness app, Closed your eyes for 30 secs & did nothing, Played a review game, Threw away a pile on old papers, Thanked someone in your building, Counted down to the last day of class, Counted how many Mondays are left, Said, "We'll get through it" and meant it, Said, "I've got this" and meant it, Paused before replying to an irritating email, Let students grade their own work, Wrote something in a journal, Used Positive Self-Talk (I'm doing my best), Sent a meme or gif to a coworker, Had all students bring in a pen/pencil, Found time to go to the bathroom before 5th period, Finished a full cup of coffee while it was still hot, Got through zero tech issues, Shared snacks/treats with faculty, Used online quiz-No worksheet, Stepped outside during a prep period, Had a "just survive today" teaching moment, Lost the dry erase marker for the 10th time, Walked passed the copier today, Thought, "Is it Friday yet?", Let students lead part of a lesson, Vented with a teammate (constructively...), Heard, "You are not alone" & believed it, Enjoyed a class discussion, A student said "Thank you" without being prompted, Heard a student say, "This was fun!", Saw a quiet student finally raise their hand, Considered throwing your Chromebook out the window (but didn't), Used the phrase "controlled chaos", Let yourself be "good enough" instead of perfect.